SeungeonBaek/LeetCode/README.md

 # LeetCode
-repository for practicing problems of LeetCode
+Repository for practicing problems of LeetCode with python